markrobinsonuzh/allele_specificity_paper/score_evaluation/README.md

-#ASM Score evaluation
+# ASM Score evaluation

-We use the SNP-ASM score to evaluate the tuple-ASM score.
+We use the SNP-ASM score to evaluate the tuple-ASM score and other similar scores.
 We extract both scores from a real CRC dataset.